Last April, I undertook a self-imposed moratorium on

 jeans, so I will be in sometime after that to settle up”.
 This can also be a curse when I am

-shopping for an undershirt and three staff at the clothing store ask if I am
+undershirt and three staff at the clothing store ask if I am

 shopping for my Grandma because my aunt was just there yesterday and bought her